CoursifyStudios/Coursify/README.md

 - Use the default font.
 Don't write it in some wierd serif font.
 - Articles should be simple and to the point.
 Roundabout explanations using the MLA format waste peoples time.
 - Explain with code.
-Rather than trying to describe the way smth works in a long paragraphh, try to lean on code examples as much as possible, while using writing to add context.
+Rather than trying to describe the way something works in a long paragraphh, try to lean on code examples as much as possible, while using writing to add context.

 ## Project Tracking